 Seems like homeless hunting, which is a recognised term in Japan, has been around for a long time.
 I was living in an ivory tower not to know of it.

-The following is nothing more than my personal opinion.
+The following is but my personal opinion.
 I am no criminologist or sociologist.
 I’m not even going to remotely claim I have any educated insight.

-I must also be fair to Japan and remind that ホームレス 狩りremains a phenomenon for it too.
-It is especially puzzling given that their homeless are literally “homeless,” and not completely unproductive in society.
-It is a well-known fact that some of these vagrants actually have regular jobs.
-During working hours, they could be any of the suit-wearing “salary-man” one encounter in the hundreds in Japanese cities.
-Just that, they cannot afford a place to stay and are too ashamed to return to their hometowns.
+I must also be fair to Japan and remind that ホームレス 狩りremains a phenomenon for the country too too.
+It is doubly puzzling given that some Japanese homeless are literally just “homeless” and not completely unproductive in society.
+During working hours, they could be contract labourers or suit-wearing “salary-men.”
+Just that, they are unable to afford a rental home and are too ashamed to return to their hometowns.
 Thus, they resort to illegal residences.
-In parks, riversides, train stations, the likes of.
+In parks, at riversides, beside train stations, the likes of.

 Now, about the homeless hunters.
-I believe the teens who indulge in homeless hunting are terrified.
-Of course, they do have that sadistic, murderous streak in them, but beneath it all, they are more terrified than anything else.
-The homeless to them represents the worst of their fears, which is the grim reality that the adult, working world awaiting them is hardly all peaches and roses, but a brutal place where mistakes are never forgiven.
-If any of these homeless hunters were to claim that they were merely cleansing their cities of the unsightly or the useless, I believe the truth is actually these teens are wiping away their worst fears.
-In order words, they refuse to see, or be shown, what possibly awaits them in adulthood.
-What they do not see, they then assume would manifest as reality.
+My belief is that teens who indulge in homeless hunting are simply terrified.
+Of course, they do have that sadistic, murderous streak in them, but beneath it all, they are no more than terrified kids.
+The homeless to them represents the worst of their fears, which is the grim reality that the adult working world awaiting them is hardly all peaches and roses.
+Instead, it is a brutal place where mistakes are never forgiven.
+If any of these homeless hunters were to claim that they were merely cleansing their cities of the unsightly or the useless, I believe the truth is that these teens are actually swiping at their worst fears.
+In other words, they refuse to see or be shown what possibly awaits them in adulthood.
+What they do not see, they then assume would become reality.

 No person needs homeless hunting.
-We could all do with less of such monstrosities.
+Let us have lesser of such monstrosities.